makemeunsee/scrambl/README.md

 Feature ideas / future improvements
 -----------------------------------

-- Improve test coverage
+- Improve test coverage.

-- Try scala improved collections such as Scalaxy or Scala Blitz
+- Try scala improved collections such as Scalaxy or Scala Blitz.

 - Allow for full customization of renderings in "flake explorer", with export.